 Never being quite sure why your baby is suffering and whether there’s something you could have done to prevent it is a frequent source of agitation.

 We’re beginning to wean Elfin now and that adds a whole layer to my anxiety.
-I’m so conscious of everything that passes both our lips, and more so of the possibility of others inadvertently giving Elfin unsafe foods.
-Honestly, for ease and peace of mind part of me would prefer not to wean her at all, but of course that’s not a real option.
+I’m so conscious of everything that passes both our lips, and more so of the possibility of others inadvertently giving Elfin unsafe foods (an allergy food diary recording everything can help with this).
+Honestly, for ease and peace of mind part of me would prefer not to wean our CMPA baby at all, but of course that’s not a real option.

 Dairy Envy: Cheese and Chocolate Cravings